-Valentine’s Day is getting closer.
-Oh, boy!
-Would you like something special for your loved one?
+Would you like something special for your loved ones?
 Or, heck, for yourself?
-The answer is here with these beautiful and scrumptious Cashew Butter Chocolate Truffles.
+The answer is here with these Cashew Butter Chocolate Truffles.
 Very easy to make.
 That seems to be becoming my montra.
 Easy, easy, easy, ommmmm.
-If you would like to make it even more special – you can make your own homemade Cashew Butter with my easy, easy, easy, ommmmm recipe.
+If you would like to make it even more special – you can make your own homemade Cashew Butter with another easy, easy, easy, ommmmm recipe.
 Really so delicious too.
 You will be amazed.
 To keep it vegan you will need to get a rice krispie type cereal that is at Whole Foods, Sprouts and all the other Natural Foods grocery stores.
 Follow my simple directions and feel like an accomplished star.

 2 cups Cashew Butter